Test Your Assistant

 When you start to write stories, you should also start creating test stories.
 These example conversations test for correct NLU and dialogue management predictions.

 As you have conversations with your assistant in Rasa Enterprise, you can save them as tests with the click of a button.
 Once you share your assistant with others, you can also save their successful interactions as tests in Rasa Enterprise.

 By the time you go into production, you should have dozens of test stories covering the most important conversation flows.

 How to Create Tests

 Talk to Your Bot

-When you are trying out a change in Rasa X and it works as expected, take that extra step and click the Save test conversation button to create a test that will make sure you always check that your assistant works like this in the future.
+When you are trying out a change in Rasa Enterprise and it works as expected, take that extra step and click the Save test story button to create a test that will make sure you always check that your assistant works like this in the future.

-When you save test conversations from Rasa X, you won’t be able to see them in the
+When you save test stories from Rasa Enterprise, you won’t be able to see them in the

 UI.
 However, you can see them in the

 /tests directory of your project.
 If you add